-The Digital Millennium Copyright Act [“DMCA”] contains more provisions and requirements than most site owners really seam to understand.
+The Digital Millennium Copyright Act [“DMCA”] contains more provisions and requirements than most site owners seem to grasp.
 The failure to comply with all elements of the Act can lead to a loss of the safe harbor protection from liability for websites.
 One area where site owners constant run afoul of the law is the DMCA repeat infringer policy.

-The DMCA is often criticized by commentators, but it is a godsend if you own a website where third parties are allowed to post content.
+Commentators have made a meal out of criticizing the DMCA, but it is a godsend if you own a website where third parties are allowed to post content.
 Why?
-The Act contains a safe harbor provision every site owner should know and understand completely.
+Section 512(c) of the Copyright Act contains a safe harbor provision every site owner should know and understand thoroughly.

 Let’s consider an example of the DMCA in action.
 I love politics.
 I decide to put up a forum covering political matters on the web.
 One of my members posts a video of a famous politician doing something stupid.
-A popular song is added to the video.
+The member adds a popular song to the video.
 I then receive a copyright infringement complaint from the record company responsible for the song.
 So long as I follow the requirements of the DMCA, the record company cannot sue me for monetary damages.
 The company can sue the person posting the video, but that is all.

 Repeat Infringer Policy

 The repeat infringer policy is designed to keep this from happening.
-The DMCA requires a site to maintain a reasonable policy regarding repeat infringers.
+The DMCA requires a site to maintain a reasonable policy regarding repeat offenders.
 If a member violates the policy, their account must be terminated.
-If this is not done by the site, then it loses the safe harbor protections of the DMCA.
+If this step is not taken, the site loses the safe harbor protections of the DMCA.

 Let’s return to our YouTube example above to see how the repeat infringer policy applies.
 Once the copyright holder files DMCA complaints regarding the songs used in the videos uploaded by the member, I am going to take down all the videos and give notice of the complaints to the member.
-If the member does not file counter notices and prevail on them, I will classify each of his videos as a copyright violation for purposes of the DMCA.
+If the member does not file counter-notices and prevail on them, I will classify each of his videos as a copyright violation for purposes of the DMCA.
 Each video will count as one complaint.
-If I remove 10 vides under this process, he is going to be in violation of the repeat infringer policy for the site.
-I will then give him notice of the violation and close his account.
-This means all of his legitimate videos will also be removed.
+If I remove 10 videos under this process, he is going to be in violation of the repeat infringer policy for the site.
+I will then close his account and remove the videos he has uploaded, even the legitimate ones.

-If you own a website and allow third parties to post content on it, you should comply with the DMCA.
-This includes the repeat infringer policy.
-Contact me today for assistance with establishing the necessary policies and procedures for your site to maintain a safe harbor defense.
+If you own a website and allow third parties to post content to it, you should comply with the DMCA.
+Developing and posting a DMCA repeat infringer policy is part of the compliance process.
+Contact me today for assistance in establishing the necessary policies and procedures for your site to maintain a safe harbor defense.

 Richard A. Chapo, Esq.